robinjugas/ProcaryaSV/README.md

 **If you find some bugs, please fill the github bug report.
 I'll likely need example of the data to recreate the issue.**

-## CITATION
+## Citation
-ProcaryaSV has been published in BMC Bioinformatics.
+ProcaryaSV has been published in BMC Bioinformatics. \
 Jugas, R., Vitkova, H. ProcaryaSV: structural variation detection pipeline for bacterial genomes using short-read sequencing.
-BMC Bioinformatics 25, 233 (2024). https://doi.org/10.1186/s12859-024-05843-1
+BMC Bioinformatics 25, 233 (2024). https://doi.org/10.1186/s12859-024-05843-1 \
 [https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-024-05843-1](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-024-05843-1)